Courage the Cowardly Dog: Premise

-Courage the Cowardly Dog follows Courage (Marty Grabstein), a kind but easily frightened dog.
-He was abandoned as a puppy after his parents were sent into outer space by a crazy veterinarian.
+Courage the Cowardly Dog follows Courage (Marty Grabstein), a kind but easily frightened beagle.
+He was abandoned as a puppy after his parents were forcibly sent into outer space by a crazy veterinarian.
 Soon after, he was found in an alleyway by Muriel Bagge (Thea White), a caring woman who decided to take Courage in as her own; the nature of this first meeting inspired her to give him his name.
 In the present, Courage lives in an isolated farmhouse in Kansas with Muriel and her husband Eustace Bagge (Lionel Wilson in episodes 1–33, Arthur Anderson in episodes 34–52), a cranky and greedy man who is jealous of Courage, refers to him as "stupid dog", and uses the "Ooga Booga" mask to scare him.
 The nearest town to the farmhouse is called Nowhere.

 Courage and his owners frequently encounter monsters, aliens, zombies, and other paranormal or supernatural creatures that are attracted to Nowhere.
 Plots generally use conventions common to horror films.
 Although most of the creatures the three face are hostile, others suffer from distress, anger, and/or desperation, and sometimes are friendly.
 On occasion, some are even false antagonists.

 The task of protecting Muriel and Eustace from such dangers falls on Courage, who endeavors to thwart or reconcile with the monster of the week and remedy or repair any damages done.
 Although Courage is occasionally aided with that task, the full extent of his efforts is usually performed unbeknownst to Muriel and Eustace.
-Ironically, given his name and expressing much of his distress with over-the-top, piercing shrieks, Courage may be considered a genuine hero who often goes to great lengths to protect his owners.
+Ironically, given his name, Courage goes to great lengths to protect his owners, expressing much of his distress with over-the-top, piercing shrieks.

 Although episodic in nature, there are a handful of recurring characters in the show's cast, including Courage's sarcastic, sentient computer (Simon Prebble); the family physician Dr. Vindaloo (Paul Schoeffler); a fortune-telling chihuahua named Shirley the Medium (Mary Testa); Eustace's mother "Ma" (Billie Lou Watt); some of the villains including Katz, Le Quack, Snowman (all three also voiced by Schoeffler), and the antagonistic Di Lung (Tim Chi Ly).